dtonhofer/prolog_code/unpacked/onepointfour_basics/README.md

 ### `stringy_length.pl`

 Determine the length of a "stringy" term (atom or string).
+A front-end to the corresponding SWI-Prolog predicates, but also provides or accepts type information.

 [README_stringy_length.md](doc/README_stringy_length.md)